-These financial statements cover the period from 1 January 2021 to 30 September 2021 with comparative figures for the financial year from 1 January 2020 to 30 September 2020 except for items of Statement of Financial Position which comparative figures for financial year from 1 January 2020 to 31 Dcember 2020.
+These financial statements cover the period from 1 January 2021 to 30 September 2022 with comparative figures for the financial year from 1 January 2021 to 30 June 2021.

 (e) Functional and presentation currency

 These financial statements are presented in Nigerian Naira, which is the Company's functional currency.
 All financial information presented in Naira have been rounded to the nearest thousand unless stated otherwise.